open-amt-cloud-toolkit/mps/docs/Docker/overview.md

 ## Overview

-This section outlines the setup of the ActivEdge's microservices and client application.
+This section outlines the setup of the Active Edge's microservices and client application.
 Take this path to install MPS and RPS as Docker images that will function as services on a local system or the cloud as in Figure 1.

 [![Docker Local Overview](../assets/images/HelloWorldDocker.png)](../assets/images/HelloWorldDocker.png)